 Always focussing on our customers’ requirements, engaging early with them to deliver better procurement.
 We understand that the impact that we have on operational policing and support for victims in the region.
 We will be responsive to customer requests for advice and assistance.

-Our suppliers are key to delivering services to meet these and this charter highlights the main expectations when doing business with 7 Forces Procurement.
+Our suppliers are key to delivering services to meet these and this charter highlights the main expectations when doing business with 7 Forces Commercial Services.
 We will only work with suppliers of good repute and if successful our expectation is that you will not do anything that harms the reputation of 7 Forces through the way your organisation conducts business.

-7 Force Procurement is committed to:
+7 Force Commercial Services is committed to:

 Value for money